Investigator’s Brochure (IB)

 Always indicate in the cover letter where the Reference Safety Information is located.

-If it is proposed to use an IMP outside the (EU) indication of MA within the trial, section 4.8 of the SmPC for the IMP(s) could be used as the RSI, if scientifically justified by the sponsor in the clinical trial application cover letter.
+If it is proposed to use an IMP outside the (EU) indication of MA within the trial, section 4.8 of the SmPC for the IMP(s) could only be used as the RSI, if scientifically justified by the sponsor in the clinical trial application cover letter.
 Otherwise the RSI should always be a clearly separated specific section within the IB.